aarontburn/nexus-core/docs/guides/CommunicatingWithOtherModules.md

 ## Best Practices

-- **Never** send a direct reference of your process (like `this`) to any module that requests it.
-This can lead to unintended side effects or security issues
+- **Never** send a direct reference of your process (such as `this`) to any module that requests it.
+This can lead to unintended side effects or security issues.
 - When returning arrays or objects, use the spread operator (`[...arr]` or `{...obj}`) to ensure you're sending a copy, not a reference.
 This prevents external modules from mutating your internal state.